Shuraz/Shuraz/README.md

 -  I work well both independently and as part of a team.
 If you want to know more?
 I'd love to talk to you.

 -  📫  Live Demo 1:  Portfolio (Private Repo Github) ⇨  https://www.maatocollection.com/about
+                 USED:  Gatsby and its plugins, Contentful, Graphql, FrontEnd Web Tech, ReactJS, Helmet, Gits, Netlify,formspree
 -  📫  Live Demo 2:  Side Project Live (Private Repo Bitbucket) ⇨  https://www.fetebird.com
 -  📫  Live Demos 3 ⇨  https://github.com/Shuraz/NextJS-SydneyFoodies
 -  📫  Live Demos 4 ⇨  https://github.com/Shuraz/Real-World-Problem